• Disease Overview

 Signs & Symptoms

-Progressive bone formation in connective tissues (heterotopic ossification) usually occurs during early childhood, and progresses throughout life.
-The abnormal development of bone may occur spontaneously but often occurs following an episode of soft tissue injury or a viral illness.
-The first sign of heterotopic ossification is the appearance of firm tender swellings on certain parts of the body, especially the back, neck, and/or shoulders.
+Progressive endochondral bone formation in connective tissues (heterotopic ossification) usually occurs during early childhood and progresses throughout life.
+Abnormal development of bone may occur spontaneously but often occurs following an episode of soft tissue injury or a viral illness.
+The first sign of heterotopic ossification is the appearance of firm tender swellings (often referred to as flare-ups) on certain parts of the body, especially the back, neck and/or shoulders.
 These soft tissue swellings mature through a cartilage-to-bone (endochondral) pathway to form mature heterotopic bone.
-The ectopic bone growth usually involves tendons, ligaments, skeletal muscle tissue, and connective tissues such as fascia and aponeuroses.
-In many cases, pain and stiffness occurs in these areas.
+The ectopic bone growth usually involves tendons, ligaments, skeletal muscle tissue and connective tissues such as fascia and aponeuroses.
+In many patients, pain and stiffness occurs in these areas.
 On some occasions, a low-grade fever may herald the development of these swellings.
 Although the swellings eventually regress, they usually harden into mature bone as they decrease in size.

 In the affected areas, bone slowly replaces connective tissue.
-The neck, back, chest, arms, and legs are usually the first areas affected.
-The disease eventually affects the hips, ankles, wrists, elbows, shoulders, and/or jaw as well as the abdominal wall.
+The neck, back, chest, arms and legs are usually the first areas affected.
+The disease eventually affects the hips, ankles, wrists, elbows, shoulders and/or jaw as well as the abdominal wall.
 In some affected individuals, the progression of bone development may be rapid; in others, the process may be gradual.
-Even among identical twins, the disease progression may vary greatly, reflecting different environment impacts such as traumatic episodes.
+Even among identical twins, the disease progression may vary greatly, reflecting different environmental impacts such as traumatic episodes.

 Abnormal development of bone eventually leads to stiffness and limited movement of affected joints.
-If the jaw is involved, affected individuals may have trouble eating and/or speaking.
-In addition, abnormal development of bone may lead to progressive deformity of the spine including side-to-side (scoliosis) and, in some cases, front-to-back curvature of the spine (kyphosis).
+If the jaw is involved, the person may have trouble eating and/or speaking.
+In addition, abnormal development of bone may lead to progressive deformity of the spine including side-to-side (scoliosis) and, in some people, front-to-back curvature of the spine (kyphosis).
 As is the case for skeletal bone, the bone that develops in abnormal areas may fracture and then undergo fracture repair.
-As the disease progresses, individuals with FOP experience increasingly limited mobility that causes problems with balance, difficulty walking and/or sitting, and/or severely restricted movement.
+As the disease progresses, individuals with FOP experience increasingly limited mobility that causes problems with balance, difficulty walking and/or sitting and/or severely restricted movement.

 FOP may eventually result in complete immobilization.
-Affected individuals may experience progressive pain and stiffness in affected areas, complete fusion of the spine, and/or pain in affected areas of the body caused by abnormal bony growths that compress the nerves in these areas (entrapment neuropathies).
-As mobility begins to deteriorate, affected individuals may exhibit an increased susceptibility to respiratory infection or right sided congestive heart failure.
+Affected individuals may have progressive pain and stiffness in affected areas, complete fusion of the spine and/or pain in affected areas of the body caused by abnormal bony growths that compress the nerves in these areas (entrapment neuropathies).
+As mobility begins to deteriorate, affected individuals may have an increased susceptibility to respiratory infection or right sided congestive heart failure due to thoracic insufficiency.
 Hearing impairment is seen in approximately 50% of affected individuals.
-In some cases of more severe forms of variant FOP, individuals may exhibit hair loss or mild cognitive delay.
+Some people with more severe forms of FOP may have hair loss or mild cognitive delay.

 • < Previous section